 Doctors will officially diagnose the reasons for the stomach or abdominal pain by running various tests of the urine, stool, and blood.
 Enemas, X-ray, and barium swallows, as well as endoscopy, CT scan, and ultrasound, may also be performed.
-If there is a bacterial infection, then the doctor will need to prescribe antibiotics to rid the patient’s body of the bacteria.
+If there is a bacterial infection, then doctors will prescribe antibiotics to rid the patient’s body of the bacteria.
 Patients with inflammation can be given medications for managing and calming that situation.
 There are also prescriptions for GERD and ulcers.

 Patients could also benefit at home from making changes in their diet.
-They may be given advice on nutrition, such as avoiding foods that trigger pain, allergies, and intolerances.
-Patients should consult with their doctor before entirely ridding themselves of certain foods from their diets.
-That’s because there are cases where they might inadvertently eliminate the wrong types of food.
+And they may be given advice on nutrition, such as avoiding foods that trigger pain, allergies, and intolerances.
+Patients should consult with their doctor before entirely ridding themselves of certain foods from their diets, as there are cases where they might inadvertently eliminate the wrong types of food.
 Common food allergies or intolerances, such as tree nuts, are usually the first suspects if it seems like the pain originates from a food-related aggravation.
-Those with hernia and appendicitis will need surgery to properly cure these conditions.2
+Those with hernia and appendicitis will require surgery to properly cure these conditions.2

 Chiropractors, massage therapists, and acupuncturists can provide alternative options to traditional medical treatments, medications, and surgery.
 Unless the cause of the pain is something that could only be treated with traditional medical methods, a complementary and alternative care practitioner will probably be able to help.

 It is not unusual for chiropractors to find that patients with back pain actually have abdominal pain which has been inadvertently associated with an area of the body other than its origin.
 Besides the typical digestion and disease origins of stomach and abdominal pain, patients may also have a pulled muscle, or strains and sprains of ligaments and muscles.
 Chiropractic care can help patients with their pain.
-They can develop treatment plans depending on the cause of the problem.
+Chiropractors will develop treatment plans depending on the cause of the problem.
 Chiropractors are well-trained in the matters of naturally treating the body through adjustments, manipulation, and lifestyle habits that the patient could change at home.
-These changes apply both in the cases where patients should change their diet and exercise routines.
-These should be tailored to the patient’s needs that they could begin to practice.3
+These changes apply both in the cases where patients should change their diet and exercise routines which are tailored to the patient’s needs that they could begin to practice.3